6 Vietnamese Tones: Best Guide To Pronounce Them

 How many phrases or sentences have you pronounced accurately?
 Test your speaking skills more with the Ling app and master the Vietnamese tones right today!

-In the Ling app, you can open the speaking game in each unit, then speak a phrase or a sentence given in the game.
+In the Ling app, you can open the speaking game in each unit, and then speak a phrase or a sentence given in the game.
 After that, the app evaluates and shows you how well you did and also points out which parts you should improve.
 You can download the Ling app on the Play Store or App Store to try it, and let us know if you like it!

 Leave a Reply